 Whether you’re a gardening guru or occasionally potter with plants, having a tool that is multi-functional can be a huge bonus.
 This is where the Nisaku Hori-Hori knife can help.

 Although it’s labeled as a weeding tool, it can do so much more.
-Let’s take a look where it originates from, what it can do and review its main features.
+Let’s take a look at where it originates from, what it can do, and review its main features.

 What is a Hori-Hori Knife?